Austin Presbyterian Theological Seminary

 Shelton Chapel was designed by architect Marvin Eikenroht and built in 1941.
 The late Gothic Revival-style structure features pier buttresses, lancet windows, and pitched roofs.
 The 80-foot tower is modeled on the central tower of Canterbury Cathedral.
 Composed of four levels, and defined by sill lines wrapping around the corner buttresses, the tower is ornamented with shields and bosses representing Christian and Presbyterian themes.
 The chapel’s interior is also faithful to Gothic design, with a fixed altar attached to the rear wall, and floor-to-ceiling arches.
 Eikenroht designed the intricately carved wood furnishings, including the narthex screen, reredos, pulpit, pews, and chancel seats, to complement the architecture.

 Credits.
-This page was last revised on August 15, 2018.
-This page originally submitted on December 23, 2009, by Keith Peterson of Cedar Park, Texas.
-This page has been viewed 752 times since then and 33 times this year.
-Last updated on August 15, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-Photos: 1, 2. submitted on December 23, 2009, by Keith Peterson of Cedar Park, Texas. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on February 3, 2021.
+It was originally submitted on December 23, 2009.
+This page has been viewed 840 times since then and 7 times this year.
+Last updated on October 29, 2020, by Richard Denney of Austin, Texas.
+Photos: 1, 2. submitted on December 23, 2009, by Keith Peterson of Cedar Park, Texas. • J. Makali Bruton was the editor who published this page.